HazyResearch/deepdive/doc/walkthrough.md

 ### Adding a people extractor

+Our next task is to write several [extractors](extractors.html) in DeepDive to transform initial data into the format we need.
+On a high level, each extractor performs a user-defined function (UDF) on an input query against database, **in a row-wise manner**.
+One may think of an extractor as a function which *maps one input tuple (one row in input SQL query)* to one or more output tuples, similar to a `map` or `flatMap` function in functional programming languages (or `map` in MapReduce).

-Our next task is to extract people mentions from the sentences.
+Our first extractor will extract people mentions from the sentences, and put them into a new table.
 Note that we have named entity tags in column `ner_tags` of our `sentences` table.
 We will use this column to identify people mentions: we assume that *a word phrase is a people mention if all its words are tagged as `PERSON` in its `ner_tags` field.*

 <!-- Ideally you would want to add your own domain-specific features to extract mentions.
 For example, people names are usually capitalized, tagged with a noun phrase part of speech tag, and have certain dependency paths to other words in the sentence.
 However, because the Stanford NLP Parser is relatively good at identifying people and tags them with a `PERSON` named-entity tag we trust its output and don't make the predictions ourselves.
 We simply assume that all people identified by the NLP Parser are correct.
 Note that this assumption is not ideal and usually does not work for other types of entities, but it is good enough to build a first version of our application.
  -->

-Let's write a simple extractor that puts all people mentions into their own table.
-This time we will write our extractor in Python.
 Again, we first create a new table in the database by typing:

 {% highlight bash %}
 psql -d deepdive_spouse -c "